 Looking great takes hard work… however, we do have access to the most useful tools nowadays, which makes everything so much simpler and stress-free (Very little thinking required).

-The body fat calculator can do nearly everything (Body composition calculations and estimations) except for the physical and mental aspect of achieving your ideal body composition.
+This body fat calculator can do nearly all calculations (Body composition calculations and estimations) except for the physical and mental aspect of achieving your ideal body composition.

 Now, each person will have to find the method of measurement which works for them, considering we all have different shapes and sizes.
 But… learning your Body Mass Index, lean mass and fat mass percentages will help you get to a healthy size and weight if you’re not quite there yet.